How to Troubleshoot Slow Loading Web Pages? Top Fixes

 Search for duplicate scripts in the Network tab.
 Multiple jQuery calls waste resources.
 Synchronous third-party widgets block rendering.

-Map redirect chains using curl commands or DevTools.
-Remove unnecessary redirects.
+Map redirect chains using curl commands or DevTools and remove unnecessary redirects.

 Server Configuration Problems and Quick Fixes